The Blog Social

 It’s batch-friendly: Design pins once per month, schedule them, and move on.

-It’s search-optimized: Every pin targets real keywords with real search volume.
+It’s search-optimised: Every pin targets real keywords with real search volume.

 It’s automated: BlogtoPin handles the repetitive work while you focus on creating.